microsoft/sarif-tutorials/docs/2-Basics.md

 then you need a way to express the locations of the things that you analyze -- tables, rows, indices, and so on -- as URLs.

+The SARIF spec uses the term "artifact" in preference to "file" to emphasize that SARIF doesn't just support tools that analyze files.
+Having said that, in these tutorials we'll occasionally lapse and use the word "file" because it's just too awkward to say things like "open the artifact" when "open the file" is so much more natural.

 ### <a id="defining-artifacts"></a> Defining artifacts

 As we said earlier, almost every result specifies a location, and those locations are often physical locations